Five former Met Police officers plead guilty to sending racist messages

 Five former Metropolitan Police officers have admitted sending grossly offensive racist messages, including about the Duchess of Sussex, on WhatsApp.

+According to the charges, some of the messages shared in the chat also referenced the Prince and Princess of Wales, the late Queen and Prince Philip, the late Duke of Edinburgh, as well as Prime Minister Rishi Sunak, former home secretary Priti Patel and former health secretary Sajid Javid.

-They entered their guilty pleas at Westminster Magistrates’ Court on Thursday afternoon.
+The five men entered guilty pleas at Westminster Magistrates’ Court on Thursday afternoon.

-One of them, Robert Lewis, was a Home Office official before being dismissed for gross misconduct last November, the government department said.
+One of them, Robert Lewis, was a Home Office official before he was dismissed for gross misconduct last November, the Government department said.

 And Trevor Lewton, 65, of Swansea, South Wales, pleaded guilty to one count of sending by public communication grossly offensive racist messages.
 He retired from the Met in August 2009.

-According to the charges, some of the messages shared in the chat referenced the Duke and Duchess of Sussex, the Prince and Princess of Wales, the late Queen and Prince Philip, the late Duke of Edinburgh, as well as Prime Minister Rishi Sunak, former Home Secretary Priti Patel and former Health Secretary Sajid Javid.

-The officers, who retired between 2001 and 2015, were charged by post with offences under the Communications Act 2003.
+The officers were charged by post with offences under the Communications Act 2003.

 The five men were not serving at any point during their participation in the group, the Met made clear.